Lanz Bulldog D 9506

 The Lanz Bulldog D 9506 is a tractor of the HR 8 series, produced by Heinrich Lanz AG in Mannheim from 1934 to 1955, with a production stop in 1945.
 In total, 3817 units were produced.
 The tractor was sold under the brand name Ackerluft (field-air).
-The Ursus C-45, produced in Poland from 1947 to 1959, was an illegal copy of the D 9506.
+The Ursus C-45, produced in Poland from 1947 to 1959, was a copy of the D 9506.

 Description

 The D 9506 utilises a frameless block construction.
 It has a rear live axle and a dead front beam axle.
 The front axle was available with optional leaf springs.
 The tractor has air filled tyres.
 The D 9506 does not have a lockable differential.
 The gearbox is a manual 3-speed Lanz gearbox with a reverse gear, and an additional range, this makes 6 forward gears and 2 reverse gears.
 The minimum speed is 3,3 km/h in first gear, maximum speed is 16,7 km/h in sixth gear.
 The drum brakes at the rear wheels are foot-operated, the handbrake locks the gearbox.

 The standard Lanz hot-bulb engine with a displacement of 10.3 L was used, it has a thermosiphon cooler.
 Compared to the predecessor series HR 6 and HR 7, the engine now has a better speed governor, the rated engine speed was increased from 540 min−1 to 630 min−1.
 Many sorts of diesel oil can be used as fuel.
 The D 9506 has an electrical system.
 If a starter motor is used, the lead-battery has a capacity of 94 Ah, without a starter motor the capacity is 75 Ah.
 The Lanz factory offered additional accessories, such as a cab or fenders.